AndersDeath/diary2/README.md

 # 23 August 2022 - Monday - Saint-Petersburg

 I tought a lot about my life today.
 Honestly being here in Sain-Petersburg is extrimely depressive thing for me.
 I had a good mood in the first day after coming back, but now I am not in good condition.
 I really fell like I am in the flood here.
 It's extrimely annoing feeling.
-I want to see changes, I want to feel
+I want to see changes, I want to feel myself as free.
+I do not feel this way here.